hpmicro/hpm_sdk/samples/motor_ctrl/bldc_foc/README_en.md

 - Board settings refer to the development board documentation [Motor Pin](lab_board_motor_ctrl_pin) related content

+## Current Loop Time

+Hardware current loop will show time zero.
+The current loop calculation time is around 1us, this time fluctuates depending on the angle and fluctuates in the range of 25%, which is reproduced by performing the following operation:

+- Turning off the `mcl_app_config.h` macros except for `MCL_EN_LOOP_TIME_COUNT`
+- Compile option `flash_xip_release`

 ## Running the demo

 The motor runs at a speed of 20r/s.